About Neighbourhood Development

 - Develops closer links between the organisation and the community

-- Builds community commitment and capacity to contribute to the development and implementation of Neighbourhood Plans
+- Builds community commitment and capacity to contribute to the development and implementation of strategies and plans

 - Identifies holistic and sustainable outcomes tailored to reflect the individual and distinctive characteristics of particular local communities.

 The Strategic Community Plan focuses on Neighbourhood Development as a key initial step in finding out what is important to people in their local communities.

 What Neighbourhood Do You Live In?

 Four Neighbourhoods have been identified after considering how community members interact with natural and built facilities in their local areas.

 | ||Brentwood|| || |

 | ||Myaree|| || |

 The City of Melville is proud to release the third edition of the Neighbourhood Plans.
 We have again engaged with the people who live, work and play in our neighbourhoods to identify our community strengths and interests.
 These Plans will guide the way the CIty works with the community, in our neighbourhoods, in the coming years.